Almond cookies that smell like holidays

 Ingredients for 40 cookies

-1 cup almond flour 1 cup pastry or all-purpose flour 1 cup oats 1.5 tsp anise seeds 1.5 tsp poppy seeds 1.5 tsp sesame seeds 1 tsp cinnamon 1.5 tsp baking powder 2 Tbsp vegetable oil for snack (4 Tbsp for dessert) 1/2 tsp salt 1/4 cup sugar for snack (1/2 cup for dessert) 1/4 cup raisins 2 eggs
+1 cup almond flour 1 cup pastry or all-purpose flour 1 cup oats 1.5 tsp anise seeds 1.5 tsp poppy seeds 1.5 tsp sesame seeds 1 tsp cinnamon 1.5 tsp baking powder 2 Tbsp vegetable oil for a snack (4 Tbsp for dessert) 1/2 tsp salt 1/4 cup sugar for a snack (1/2 cup for dessert) 1/4 cup raisins 2 eggs

 You can easily make oat flour by processing oats in a food processor.
 Transfer the oat flour to a mixing bowl.
 Add all the other dry ingredients but salt to the mixing bowl.
 Now you can add oil, salt, sugar, raisins, and eggs to a food processor and beat them together.
-In the mixing bowl, mix the wet and dry ingredients and shape a round cookie dough with hands.
+In the mixing bowl, mix the wet and dry ingredients and shape a log of cookie dough with hands.
 Because this dough is somewhat sticky, I like to handle it on a silicon mat, as shown below.

 Divide the cookie dough into two logs, using a bench scraper, as shown above.
 At this point, you can freeze them for later use.

 Preheat your oven to 350 F. It is time to cut out cookies that are half-inch thick, using a bench scraper and transfer them to a cookie sheet.
-If you place a silicon mat on top of a cookie sheet as shown below, it will make your life easier since cookies won't stick to the mat.
+If you place a silicone mat on top of a cookie sheet as shown below, it will make your life easier since cookies won't stick to the mat.

 These almond cookies are addictive.
 Share them with your friends, family, and neighbors before they are all gone!
 You may find other healthy snack recipes equally intriguing (pumpkin porridge, granola, oatmeal chocolate cookies).